elias-jw/elias-jw.github.io/main-site/content/posts/short-blogs/index.md

 ### Outliers

-There is a fast difference between being an outlier in a business vs being an outlier with a business.
+There is a vast difference between being an outlier in a business vs being an outlier with a business.

 ### "What would you do if you didn't have to worry about money?"